 - Do not cut anything but wood The machine should only be used for its original intended purposes.
 Attempting to insert foreign objects may result in injury or damage to the machine.
-Never attempt to split more than one log at a time unless the ram has been fully extended and a second leverage log is needed to complete the separation of the first log.
+Never attempt to split more than one log at a time.

 - Always use the guards The guards improve the safety and performance of the machine, and should be used at all times.

 - Pay close attention to the machine Do not try to load a log into the splitter until the log pusher has completely stopped.
 Never leave the machine unattended while the engine is running.

 - Stand safely Keep a balanced stance when operating the log splitter, and do not overreach, stand on the machine, or use it as a step.
 Use both hands to operate the controls, and only operate the ram control of the log splitter lever by hand.

 Using Vertical Log Splitters

 - Ensure the log is stable before moving the control Place the log on the end plate and turn it until it is stable against the beam.
 When splitting large or uneven logs, stabilise them with wood chips or split wood wedges between the log and end plate or ground.

 - Keep clear To avoid injury, always stand behind the machine at the controls area before operating the ram.